Ahmed-Khanji/Ahmed-Khanji/README.md

 # Hi, I'm Ahmed! 👋
 ## Programmer, Software Developer

-- 🔭 I’m currently working on Data Analytics and AI
+- 🔭 Working on Data Analytics and Machine Learning
-- 🌱 Almost finished cloud computing and cloud architecture
+- 📖 Currently a computer science student at Concordia University
-- 🤔 Currently a computer science student
+- 💬 Ask me about programming principles like object-oriented programming, data structures and algorithms.
-- 💬 Ask me about computer hardware and architecture, Fundamentals about IT and Automation
+- 🧠 Expertise in full-stack development, cloud computing, databases, automation and IT support
 - 📫 How to reach me: akhanji01@gmail.com